Main Menu

 What is Artificial Intelligence?

-A recent FCA discussion paper, DP22/4: Artificial Intelligence, offered the following definition of Artificial Intelligence (AI):
+A recent Financial Conduct Authority (FCA) discussion paper, DP22/4: Artificial Intelligence, offered the following definition of Artificial Intelligence (AI):

 ‘It is generally accepted that AI is the simulation of human intelligence by machines, including the use of computer systems, which have the ability to perform tasks that demonstrate learning, decision-making, problem solving, and other tasks which previously required human intelligence.
 Machine learning is a sub-branch of AI.